MapColonies/shared-workflows-test/README.md

 This repository contains GitHub Actions used across the MapColonies organization, developed and maintained by the **DevOps team**.

-> 🧪 The workflows in this repo are for testing and validating the functionality of the actions — **not for general use** in other projects.
+> 🧪 The workflows in this repo are primarily for testing and validating the functionality of these actions — **not for general use** in other projects, unless stated otherwise.

 ---